 (12.01) The Employer shall pay 80% of the monthly premiums for basic life insurance and accidental death and dismemberment insurance effective April 1, 2003, during the life of this Agreement for full-time employees.
 Such employees are required to participate in the insurance plans.

-Coverage for each plan is equal to three times basic annual earnings to a maximum of \$1,000,000.
+Effective January 1, 2019, coverage for basic life insurance and accidental death and dismemberment is equal to two times basic annual earnings to a maximum of \$1,000,000.
+The foregoing is a general description of the plan;